Carr1005/jquery-carousel-slider/README.md

 </script>
 ```
-###JSON
+## JSON
-Adding image , title , descriptopn that you wanna to present in slide box .
+Add image, title, descriptopn that you want to present in slide box .

-Pattern in JSON file would look like this:
+Pattern in JSON file:
 ```html
 {
 	//notice! the "Subject" need to be same as specified in initial setting .